gafda/uv-workspaces-a-python-example/README.md

 uv init --app apps/another-server
 ```

+> `uv` is used here as the build backend, but you can choose others like `setuptools` or `hatch`.
+This is also the default for `uv init` until UV changes it's default in the future.

 This also updates the root `pyproject.toml` to include the new apps as workspace members.

 ### 3. Create Shared Libraries